jdat82/nuborn/README.md

 Nuborn is a phonegap and web mobile boilerplate project based on `Phonegap`, `jQuery Mobile`, `jQuery` and `Grunt`.

+It is a vision of tools, project structure and workflows necessary for modern mobile web applications.

 Its goal is to provide a good base when starting a new project with an operative and complete build which can handle several platform and modern technologies needs :
  * javascript compilation and obfuscation,
  * hogan templates compilation